Simply Wander

 Next stop, a ghost town!
 We love visiting ghost towns, but what I love about Grafton is that it has not been commercialized.

-Grafton is the perfect collision of beauty and history, with the mighty peaks of Zion National Park for a backdrop and rustic cabins set in the deep shade of cottonwoods.
+Grafton is the perfect collision of beauty and history, with the mighty peaks of Zion National Park as a backdrop and rustic cabins set in the deep shade of cottonwoods.

 It is one of the most photographed ghost towns in the West.
 It was even featured in the movie, Butch Cassidy and the Sundance Kid.